 2005 - Integrated Behavioral Health and First Step merged to become Sound Community Services.

-2007 - Sound Community Services joins to support children and families by starting the Project SAFE (Substance Abuse Family Evaluation).
-A successful collaboration between the Department of Children and Families (DCF) and the Department of Mental Health and Addiction Services (DMHAS) to improve the lives of children and their families in Connecticut.
+2007 - Sound Community Services joined to support children and families by starting Project SAFE (Substance Abuse Family Evaluation) - A successful collaboration between the Department of Children and Families (DCF) and the Department of Mental Health and Addiction Services (DMHAS) to improve the lives of children and their families in Connecticut.

-2009 - Sound Community Services assists individuals who face federal probation and require mental health supports to re-integrate back into their community.
+2009 - Sound Community Services assisted individuals who faced federal probation and required mental health supports to re-integrate back into their community.

-2010 - Sound Community Services begins accepting applications in order to support people with WISE services.
-A program initiated by DMHAS in order to assist people with staying in their community with supports rather than higher levels of care, such as skilled nursing facilities.
+2010 - Sound Community Services began accepting applications in order to support people with WISE services - A program, initiated by DMHAS, in order to assist people with staying in their community with supports rather than higher levels of care, such as skilled nursing facilities.

-2011 - Sound Community Services opens it's residential doors to the first young adult program.
-The YAS Scattered Sites Initiative (Shaw Program) is started, in order to provide transitional life skills to young adults who are transitioning into adulthood.
+2011 - Sound Community Services opened it's residential doors to the first young adult program.
+The YAS Scattered Sites Initiative (Shaw Program) began to provide life skills to young adults who were transitioning into adulthood.

-2012 - Sound Community Services assesses a need that the community would benefit from and develops the Rite of Passage Program.
-ROPP, a 4-bed male house, dedicated to supporting the specific challenges that young adults who have a significant mental illness and cognitive challenges may face.
+2012 - Sound Community Services assessed a need that the community would benefit from and develops the Rite of Passage Program (ROPP) - a 4-bed male house, dedicated to supporting the specific challenges that young adults who have a significant mental illness and cognitive challenges may face.

-2013 - Under new leadership, Sound Community Services has grown significantly by providing new and innovative services that have affected the lives of many in southeastern Connecticut.
-The agency has also grown from a cultural perspective by focusing our attention on changing lives through empowerment, knowledge, and opportunity while living our values of integrity, teamwork, and service to our clients, our community and each other.
+2013 - Under new leadership, Sound Community Services grew significantly by providing new and innovative services that affected the lives of many in southeastern Connecticut.
+The agency also grew from a cultural perspective by focusing attention on changing lives through empowerment, knowledge, and opportunity while living our values of integrity, teamwork, and service to our clients, our community and each other.

-2014 - Sound Community Services continues it journey on supporting young adults with the implementation of the AXS Center, a young adult drop-in center that provides a range of services that focus on socialization, educational, employment, life skills support, and links to services that someone may need.
+2014 - Sound Community Services continued its journey on supporting young adults with the implementation of the AXS Center - a young adult drop-in center that provides a range of services focused on socialization, educational, employment, life skills support, and links to services of need.

-2015 - Sound Community Services embarks on integrating behavioral health services and coordinating and collaborating more closely with community primary care services with a new program called Behavioral Health Homes.
+2015 - Sound Community Services embarked on integrating behavioral health services and coordinating and collaborating more closely with community primary care services with a new program called Behavioral Health Homes (BHH).

-2017 - Sound Community Services continues it focuses on integration, collaboration, and implementing new strategies to serve our clients and community.
-The agency embarks on increasing clinical supports within our non-clinical programs in order to increase the level of understanding of the population we serve.
+2017 - Sound Community Services continued its focus on integration, collaboration, and implementing new strategies to serve our clients and community.
+The agency embarked on increasing clinical supports within our non-clinical programs in order to increase the level of understanding of the population we serve.

-2018 - In the face of trying times, with regards to the regions' opioid epidemic, Sound Community Services begins offering family support groups for loved ones who may have experienced this difficult journey.
+2018 - In the face of trying times, with regards to the region's opioid epidemic, Sound Community Services began offering family support groups for loved ones who may have experienced this difficult journey.

 Board of Directors